prodriguezsosa/conText/vignettes/quickstart.md

 above has its corresponding wrapper function.

-An key advantage of the wrapper functions is that they make it easy to obtain standard errors around the sample statistics of interest via *bootstrapping*.
+An key advantage of the wrapper functions is that they make it easy to obtain standard errors and confidence intervals around the sample statistics of interest via *bootstrapping*.
 Bootstrapping works by sampling with replacement documents from our tokenized corpus of contexts (within group if the argument `groups` is specified) and going through the above steps for each of our exploratory analysis functions (i.e. computing an ‘a la carte’ embedding on each bootstrapped sample, then computing the cosine similarities etc.).
 Let’s start with `conText::get_nns()`, a wrapper function for `nns()`.

 ### Nearest neighbors